-MANTENO − After taking a tough nonconferece loss to close out last week, the Manteno softball team got back to its winning ways Monday, taking an Illinois Central Eight Conference matchup with Herscher 4-1.
+MANTENO – After a tough nonconferece loss to close out last week, the Manteno softball team got back to its winning ways Monday, winning an Illinois Central Eight Conference game against Herscher 4-1.

-Ava Peterson allowed just five hits in a complete game effort.
-Catcher Jaz Manau’s two-run double in the bottom of the first stood up as the game-winning hit as the Panthers (15-4, 10-1 ICE) picked up their seventh conference win in a row.
+Ava Peterson allowed five hits in a complete-game effort.
+Catcher Jaz Manau’s two-run double in the bottom of the first stood up as the game-winning hit as the Panthers (15-4, 10-1 ICE) picked up their seventh straight conference win.

-Manau’s double was laced down the right field line and drove in Savanna Watkins and Aubrie Goudreau, the only two runs off of Herscher’s Anistin Hackley until Bella Gigliello’s two-run, pinch hit single with two outs in the bottom of the sixth.
+Manau’s double down the right field line drove in Savanna Watkins and Aubrie Goudreau, the only two runs off of Herscher’s Anistin Hackley until Bella Gigliello’s two-run, pinch hit single with two outs in the bottom of the sixth.

-Nine different players reached base for the Panthers.
-Manau said that having multiple solid plate appearances as a team was key to the win, as was strong defense against a Tiger team that managed to put the ball in play often, striking out only twice against Peterson.
+Nine players reached base for the Panthers.
+Manau said that having solid plate appearances as a team was key to the win, as was strong defense against a Tigers team that put the ball in play often, striking out only twice against Peterson.

 “We were pretty consistent throughout the whole lineup, and I feel like that was good,” she said.
 “And we made a lot of clutch plays on defense.”

-For Peterson, one play that stood out was a double play in the top of the third.
-Herscher’s Keira Ahramovich smoked a line drive to Watkins at third, who snagged it and threw across the diamond to double up the speedy RyLyn Adams at first base.
-Macy Iwanus picked long hop out of the dirt to complete the double play.
+For Peterson, one play that stood out was a double play in the top of the third inning.
+Herscher’s Keira Ahramovich smoked a line drive to Watkins at third, and she caught it and threw across the diamond to double up the speedy RyLyn Adams at first base.
+Macy Iwanus picked the long hop out of the dirt to complete the double play.

 “We set a goal for this game for having three ‘ESPN plays’ as we call them, just spectacular plays,” Peterson said.
 “Like the double play, just a ton of stuff like that.
 A total effort.”